zakaf/creativity/README.md

 * All duplicates are removed from the output, so only unique co-citations are considered
 * The number of co-citation that each author is involved with is returned in the second file
 * The output is in csv file, so the output is platform independent and easily readable.
+* Query results are saved into a local database allowing for future use of the data

 Progress
 ----------